Landkreis Neustadt O.S.: History

 From 1871, the district belonged to the German Empire.
+The indigenous Polish population was subjected to Germanisation policies.
 On November 8, 1919, the province of Silesia was dissolved and the new province of Upper Silesia was formed from Regierungsbezirk Oppeln.
 In the Upper Silesia plebiscite held on March 20, 1921, 88.2% of voters in the Neustadt district voted for Germany and 11.8% voted for Poland.
-Therefore, the district remained in the German Reich.
+Therefore, the district remained in Germany.
+The district capital was mentioned as one of the main centers of the Polish movement in the Province of Upper Silesia in a secret Sicherheitsdienst report from 1934.
+The persecution of Poles intensified since 1937.

+During the German invasion of Poland, which started World War II in September 1939, Gestapo carried out mass arrests of Polish activists and closed and seized the funds of Polish banks.
+The arrested Poles were deported to concentration camps.
+In the following years, the Germans established several forced labour camps in the district, including a subcamp of the Auschwitz concentration camp and the E600 subcamp of the Stalag VIII-B/344 prisoner-of-war camp.
+In January 1945, the prisoners of the subcamp of Auschwitz were evacuated by the Germans to the Gross-Rosen concentration camp in a death march, and death marches of thousands of prisoners of several other subcamps of Auschwitz passed through the district.

 After World War II, the district became part of Poland under the terms of the Potsdam Agreement.

 Demographics

 According to the Prussian census of 1840, the district had a population of 68,677, of which 35,476 (51.7%) were Germans and 33,201 (48.3%) were Poles.